Drug prophylaxis

 Medication for prophylaxis

-Ergotamine tartrate can still be considered a first-line prophylactic treatment for episodic cluster headaches.
-The effectiveness was first described by Ekbom in 1947.
-Success rates of over 70% can therefore be expected in terms of suspending the active cluster period.
-If the contraindications of this vasoactive substance are observed, the side effects are usually remarkably low.
+Ergotamine tartrate remains a first-line prophylactic treatment for episodic cluster headaches.
+Its efficacy was first described by Ekbom in 1947.
+Success rates of over 70%, meaning the cessation of active cluster periods, can be expected.
+When the contraindications of this vasoactive substance are observed, side effects are generally remarkably mild.

-– Ergotamine tartrate is dosed orally or as a suppository in an amount of 3-4 mg per day, divided into 2 doses.
+– Ergotamine tartrate is administered orally or as a suppository in a quantity of 3–4 mg per day, divided into 2 doses.

-– Some patients may initially react with nausea or vomiting.
-If this is the case, metoclopramide 3 × 20 drops can also be administered for the first three days
+– Some patients may initially experience nausea or vomiting.
+If this occurs, 20 drops of metoclopramide three times a day can be administered in addition during the first three days

-– If the cluster attacks only occur at night, administering a suppository with 2 mg ergotamine at night may be sufficient.
+– If the cluster attacks occur exclusively at night, administering a suppository containing 2 mg of ergotamine at night may be sufficient.

-– In the case of nocturnal attacks, the intramuscular injection of 0.25 to 0.5 mg ergotamine while going to bed can prevent the onset of the nocturnal cluster attack under stationary conditions.
+– In the case of nocturnal attacks, under inpatient conditions, an intramuscular injection of 0.25 to 0.5 mg of ergotamine at bedtime can prevent the outbreak of the nocturnal cluster attack.

-– When traveling by plane, taking ergotamine 2 mg can prevent cluster attacks from occurring during the flight.
+– When traveling by air, taking 2 mg of ergotamine can prevent the occurrence of cluster attacks during the flight.

-– A combination with DHE, methysergide or triptan is contraindicated.
+– Combination with DHE, methysergide or triptan is contraindicated.

-The treatment period should be set at a maximum of four weeks.
-A rebound effect is not to be expected.
-If an active cluster period occurs again after discontinuing ergotamine administration, treatment can be continued.
+The treatment period should be limited to a maximum of four weeks.
+A rebound effect is not expected.
+If another active cluster period occurs after discontinuation of ergotamine administration, treatment can be continued.

-Since therapy for episodic cluster headaches is limited in time, there is no need to fear long-term effects of taking ergotamine, particularly ergotism.
-However, it is necessary that the duration and dosage of intake are strictly limited and the course is carefully monitored.
+Since treatment for episodic cluster headache is time-limited, long-term effects of ergotamine use, particularly ergotism, are not a concern.
+However, it is essential that the duration and dosage of treatment are strictly limited and the course of the condition is carefully monitored.

-If ergotamine tartrate is used to prevent cluster headaches, sumatriptan must not be used at the same time to treat attacks.
+If ergotamine tartrate is used for the prophylaxis of cluster headaches, sumatriptan must not be used simultaneously for the treatment of attacks.

-A possible alternative to ergot alkaloids is the use of Naratriptan 2 × 2.5 mg per day or other triptans.
-This option should also be considered as an add-on therapy if high-dose administration of verapamil retard does not sufficiently stop the cluster period.
-Naratriptan can be used preferentially because of its tolerability and long half-life.
-Alternatively, another triptan can also be used.
-The effectiveness must be tested individually.
-There are no controlled studies on this form of treatment.
+A possible alternative to ergot alkaloids is the use of naratriptan 2 × 2.5 mg per day or other triptans.
+This option should also be considered as add-on therapy if high doses of extended-release verapamil do not sufficiently halt the cluster period.
+Naratriptan may be preferred due to its tolerability and long half-life.
+Alternatively, another triptan can be used.
+Efficacy must be tested individually.
+No controlled studies are available for this treatment approach.

-With regard to the lead substance regulation and fixed amount regulation within the framework of statutory health insurance, sumatriptan 50 - 100 mg can also be used.
-Due to the shorter half-life, administration may need to be given every 6-8 hours, e.g. sumatriptan 3 × 50 mg/day.
-The advantage of using sumatriptan for prevention is that sumatriptan sc can also be used to stop attacks.
+With regard to the prescribed drug regimen and fixed reimbursement amount within the framework of statutory health insurance, sumatriptan 50–100 mg can also be used.
+Due to its shorter half-life, administration may need to be given at intervals of 6–8 hours, e.g., sumatriptan 3 × 50 mg/day.
+An advantage of using sumatriptan for prevention is that subcutaneous administration can also be used to treat attacks.

-If possible, the duration of taking 5-HT agonists according to a fixed schedule should be limited to one week.
-Since these develop their preventative effectiveness within just a few hours, they are particularly suitable for new adjustments with the aim of rapid effectiveness.
-The attacks usually stop within 24 hours when they stop.
+The duration of treatment with 5-HT agonists, following a fixed schedule, should ideally be limited to one week.
+Since these medications exert their preventative effect almost immediately, within a few hours, they are particularly suitable for initiating treatment with the goal of rapid effectiveness.
+Attacks usually cease within 24 hours of starting the medication.

 Dihydroergotamine

-Dihydroergotamine IV according to a fixed schedule over three days under inpatient conditions can be effective for both episodic and chronic cluster headaches.
-Different schemes are used.
+Intravenous dihydroergotamine (DHE) administered according to a fixed schedule over three days under inpatient conditions can be effective for both episodic and chronic cluster headaches.
+Different regimens are used.
 An initial test dose of 0.33 mg DHE plus 5 mg metoclopramide IV can be given.
-A follow-up dose of 0.5 mg DHE plus 5 mg metoclopramide IV is given every six hours for 48 to 72 hours.
-This allows the cluster period to be interrupted and a long-term prophylactic to be used in parallel.
+A subsequent dose of 0.5 mg DHE plus 5 mg metoclopramide IV is administered every six hours for 48 to 72 hours.
+This can interrupt the cluster period and allow for the concurrent initiation of long-term prophylactic medication.

 Verapamil

-Verapamil belongs to the group of calcium antagonists and is particularly suitable for long-term therapy for chronic cluster headaches due to its good tolerability.
-The effectiveness of cluster headache was first described by Meyer and Hardenberg (1983).
-However, verapamil often does not completely stop the active cluster headache phase.
-In studies, an improvement of more than 75% in cluster headache parameters was observed in 69% of patients.
-Verapamil and lithium show similar effectiveness.
-However, verapamil is more tolerable and the onset of action occurs more quickly.
+Verapamil belongs to the group of calcium channel blockers and, due to its good tolerability, is particularly suitable for long-term therapy in chronic cluster headaches.
+Its efficacy in cluster headaches was first described by Meyer and Hardenberg (1983).
+However, verapamil often does not completely cessate the active phase of cluster headaches.
+Studies have shown an improvement of more than 75% in cluster headache parameters in 69% of patients.
+Verapamil and lithium show similar efficacy.
+However, verapamil is better tolerated and has a faster onset of action.

-– To maintain constant serum levels, only sustained-release preparations with an action time of 12 hours should be used.
+– To maintain constant serum levels, only delayed-release preparations with a duration of action of 12 hours should be used.

-– These allow sufficient serum concentrations to be maintained, especially at night.
+– These also allow for the maintenance of sufficient serum concentration, especially at night.

 – The dosage starts with 2 × 120 mg per day (e.g. Isoptin KHK 2 × 1), a medium dose is 2 × 240 mg (e.g. Isoptin RR 2 × 1).

-Depending on the success of the therapy, dosages can be increased up to 1,200 mg (!) per day under inpatient conditions in specialized centers.
-Due to its good tolerability and ability to be combined with acute therapy such as oxygen or sumatriptan, verapamil is considered the substance of first choice.
+Depending on the success of the therapy, the dosage can be increased to as high as 1,200 mg (!) per day under inpatient conditions in specialized centers.
+Due to its good tolerability and compatibility with acute therapies such as oxygen or sumatriptan, verapamil is considered a first-line treatment.

-– Since verapamil is usually only effective after a week, a high-dose corticoid shock therapy (e.g. methylprednisolone 1000 mg iv) accompanied by gastric protection (e.g. pantoprazole 40 mg) can initially be carried out for three days in order to achieve a rapid cessation of the attacks.
+Since verapamil is usually only effective after one week, an initial three-day course of high-dose corticosteroid pulse therapy (e.g., methylprednisolone 1000 mg IV) accompanied by gastric protection (e.g., pantoprazole 40 mg) can be administered to achieve a rapid cessation of the attacks.

-– Additionally or alternatively, ergotamine tartrate (e.g. ergotamine 2 × 1–2 mg) or a triptan (e.g. Naratriptan 2 × 2.5 mg) can be administered according to a fixed time schedule for one week to bridge the waiting period until verapamil takes effect.
+– Additionally or alternatively, to bridge the waiting time until the effect of verapamil begins, ergotamine tartrate (e.g. ergotamine 2 × 1–2 mg) or a triptan (e.g. naratriptan 2 × 2.5 mg) can be administered according to a fixed schedule for one week.

-– The adjustment should be carried out by experienced centers, if necessary under inpatient conditions, especially in the case of initial adjustment to oxygen therapy, initial diagnosis of an atypical case, failure of two prophylactic substances and restrictions on use.
+– The adjustment should be made by experienced centers, possibly under inpatient conditions, especially in the case of initial adjustment to oxygen therapy, initial diagnosis of an atypical case, failure of two prophylactic substances and application restrictions.

 Procedure in high-dose therapy with verapamil retard for cluster headaches